-To verify your identity, we will require additional information including without limitation your business Tax ID number [Note: Under law, you cannot require a SIN number – you can only ask for it.
-If a merchant does not provide it, you cannot refuse to provide the service.] and date of birth.
+To verify your identity, we will require additional information including without limitation your business Tax ID number and date of birth.
 We may also ask for additional information to help verify your identity and assess your business risk including business invoices, a driver’s license or other government issued identification, or a business license.
 We may ask you for financial statements.
 We may request for your permission to do a physical inspection at your place of business and to examine books and records that pertain to your compliance with this Agreement.
 Your failure to comply with any of these requests within five (5) days may result in suspension or termination of your Stripe account.
 You authorize us to retrieve additional information about you from third parties and other identification services.
 Stripe may use your information to apply for card merchant acquiring accounts on your behalf with certain Card Networks (such as American Express).

 After we have collected and verified all your information, Stripe will review your account and determine if you are eligible to use the Service.
 Stripe may also share your information with our payment processers, each of which may also make a determination regarding your eligibility.
 We will notify you once your account has been either approved or deemed ineligible for use of the Service.